ushasree-3/ushasree-3.github.io/README.md

 # Personal Portfolio Website

-This project was developed as part of the Metis Summer Project 2024 at IIT Gandhinagar.
+We have developed this project as part of the Metis Summer Project 2024 at IIT Gandhinagar.

-The goal of this project is to build a personal portfolio website to showcase your skills, projects, and resume.
-The website includes the following sections:

-# About Me:
-Introduction and personal information
-# Projects:
-Detailed descriptions of notable projects
-# Skills:
-A comprehensive list of technical skills
-# Contact:
-A form for visitors to get in touch
+## Project Description

+This personal portfolio website includes:
+- **About Me**
+- **Projects**
+- **Skills**
+- **Contact**
+- **Download CV:** Option to download our CV

-The website is developed using HTML, CSS, and a bit of JavaScript.
+The website is built using HTML, CSS, and a bit of JavaScript.

+## Team Members

+- Bhanu
+- Rachana
+- Thumma Ushasree

+## Acknowledgments

+A special thanks to the Metis team for providing this learning opportunity and supporting us throughout the project.

+Enjoy exploring our portfolio!